k0nkupa/Dialogflow-Chatbot/README.md

 ##### How to Use?

-You can simply chose to
-Build it yourself from scratch using this [Tutorial](https://chatbotslife.com/custom-api-ai-chatbot-using-botui-58d673155c7d).

-OR...

 Follow these steps below

-1. Go to [API.AI](https://www.api.ai) and get a key!
+1. Go to [DIALOGFLOW.COM](https://www.dialogflow.com) and get a key!
 2. Clone the Repo,
   `
   git clone https://github.com/sushantshekhar20/bot-api.ai.git